-In March 2017, the Government Accounting Standards Board issued GASB Statement No. 85, Omnibus 2017, which addresses practice issues that have been identified during the implementation and application of certain GASB statements.
-This Statement addresses a variety of topics including issues relating to blending component units, goodwill, fair value measurement and application, and postemployment benefits.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+In January 2020, the Government Accounting Standards Board issued GASB Statement No. 92, Omnibus.
+This Statement enhances comparability in accounting and financial reporting and improves the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
+This Statement addresses a variety of topics and includes specific provisions.
+The Authority does not believe this Statement will have any effect on future financial statements.